hibaghel/hackathon/README.txt

 This was our hackathon work which we completed in 24 hours.
 This app gave us information about various medical emergencies and helped a patient in case of Emergency.
-The technology stack used was PHP, MySQL, Bootstrap(jquery) and chat.
+The technology stack used was PHP, MySQL, Bootstrap(jquery) and chat(scaledrone API).